 Is insomnia keeping you awake at night and impacting your daily life?
 Would you like to learn some natural ways to help you fall asleep?
-In this video we’ll explore 10 ways to overcome insomnia and improve your sleep.
+In this blog we’ll explore 10 ways to overcome insomnia and improve your sleep.

 Insomnia is a sleep disorder in which you have trouble falling asleep or staying asleep.